ksivamuthu/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/deployment-considerations.md

 The following guide describes a set of recommended best practices for a production deployment of Couchbase Mobile.

-## Sizing and Scaling

-Your physical hardware determines how many active, concurrent users you can comfortably support for a single Sync Gateway.
-A quad-core/4GB RAM backed Sync Gateway can support up to 5k users depending on the scenario.
-Larger boxes, such as a eight-core/8GB RAM backed Sync Gateway, can support up to 10k users, and so forth.

-Alternatively, instead of scaling vertically, you can also scale horizontally by running Sync Gateway nodes as a cluster.
-(In general, you will want to have at least two Sync Gateway nodes to ensure high-availability in case one should fail.)
-This means running an identically configured instance of Sync Gateway on each of several machines, and load-balancing them by directing each incoming HTTP request to a random node.
-Sync Gateway nodes are “shared-nothing,” so they don’t need to coordinate any state or even know about each other.
-Everything they know is contained in the central Couchbase Server bucket.
-All Sync Gateway nodes talk to the same Couchbase Server bucket.
-This can, of course, be hosted by a cluster of Couchbase Server nodes.

-### Performance Considerations

-Keep in mind the following notes on performance:

-- Sync Gateway nodes don’t keep any local state, so they don’t require any disk beyond what's needed for logging and the application itself.
-- Sync Gateway nodes do not cache much in RAM (and this is [tunable](../config-properties/index.html#cache)).
-Every request is handled independently.
-The Sync Gateway is written with the Go programming language, which does use garbage collection, so the memory usage might be somewhat higher than for C code.
-However, memory usage shouldn’t be excessive, provided the number of simultaneous requests per node is kept limited.
-- Go is good at multiprocessing.
-It uses lightweight threads and asynchronous I/O. Adding more CPU cores to a Sync Gateway node can speed it up.
-- As is typical with databases, writes are going to put a greater load on the system than reads.
-In particular, replication and channels imply that there’s a lot of fan-out, where making a change triggers sending notifications to many other clients, who then perform reads to get the new data.

-In addition to adding Sync Gateway nodes, we recommend developers to also optimize how many connections they need to open to the sync tier.
-Very large-scale deployments might run into challenges managing large numbers of simultaneous open TCP connections.
-The replication protocol uses a "hanging-GET" technique to enable the server to push change notifications.
-This means that an active client running a continuous pull replication always has an open TCP connection on the server.
-This is similar to other applications that use server-push, also known as "Comet" techniques, as well as protocols like XMPP and IMAP.
-These sockets remain idle most of the time (unless documents are being modified at a very high rate), so the actual data traffic is low—the issue is just managing that many sockets.
-This is commonly known as the "C10k Problem" and it’s been pretty well analyzed in the last few years.
-Because Go uses asynchronous I/O, it’s capable of listening on large numbers of sockets provided that you make sure the OS is tuned accordingly and you’ve got enough network interfaces to provide a sufficiently large namespace of TCP port numbers per node.

 ## Security

 **Authentication**